jacobloveless/rawrtc/Docker/README.md

 # RAWRTC Build Environment for Docker

 This folder contains a functioning environment to run the RAWRTC build process inside a new Linux based docker instance.
-One of the major advantages of RAWRTC is the removal of non DataChannel functions from the native WebRTC stack, dramatically simplifying the deployment on server based systems.
-Unlike WebRTC native, RAWRTC does not require media drivers (e.g. Pulse Audio of Fake* Video/Audio drivers) to function.
-This makes RAWRTC ideal so server side applications which focus on the DataChannel implementation of WebRTC.

 ## Notes
 Currently the base `Dockerfile` has a functional RAWRTC build process on the latest Ubuntu release.